Where To Have Lunch In The West Loop

 Ok, Monteverde is only open for lunch on Friday and Saturday, but it would be irresponsible not to let you know that the best Italian restaurant in Chicago is available for a sit-down lunch, no matter how limited the hours are.
 The daytime menu has a bunch of Monteverde's greatest hits (like the cacio whey pepe and ragu alla napoletana) along with some lunchtime exclusives, like a chicken parm sandwich.

 You can never go wrong at Avec, and if you have the opportunity to eat here, we suggest taking it.
-The lunch menu is shorter than the dinner menu, but don’t let that discourage you.
-Lunchtime is when they serve sandwiches you can’t get in the evening, like one with roast pork or a fantastic lamb burger.
+The lunch menu is a little shorter than the dinner menu, but don’t let that discourage you.
+Lunchtime is when they serve sandwiches you can’t get in the evening, like one with roasted pork or a fantastic lamb burger.
 And most importantly, the chorizo-stuffed bacon-wrapped dates are always available.

 Beatrix works well for a variety of situations - for instance, lunch with someone you don’t know very well.
 But since the well-rounded menu has lots of salads, grains, and things like bulgur wheat poke bowls, it’s a particularly good choice for a sit-down meal when you’re looking for something kind of healthy.

 For the best chance to eat the Au Cheval burger without a wait, come here during the day in the middle of the week.
 Then wait for three hours with everyone else who had the exact same idea.
 To be clear, yes, you’ll probably still have to wait - but it’s worth it.

 PQM is a butcher shop, cafe, bakery, and mini market from the owners of The Publican.
 Come here for sandwiches, charcuterie, and anything baked (like the delicious cookies).
 And if you need to pick up some duck fat or foie gras for the house, you can do that here as well.
 No need to make that extra stop on the way home.